ZHSimon/Qntfy-Technical-Assignment/README.md

 10:00 AM: Dug back into docker-compose up issues.
 While I can run the app using go run \*.go, I cannot get it to run via docker-compose up. "go run: cannot run non-main package".

+9/4:

+1:00 PM: Gave the Dockerfile another go - was able to successfully prove that the code is running by viewing the output in the terminal log, but not able to locate the file in the Container.
+Additionally, looked into using sync.Map instead of maps to reduce wait times for locked maps.

 **Benchmark Results** -